Generating Data for Statistical Experiments

 Defining a StructuralCausalModel

 In CausalTables.jl, a StructuralCausalModel is a data generating process endowed with some causal interpretation.
 Constructing a StructuralCausalModel allows users to randomly draw a CausalTable with the necessary components from the DataGeneratingProcess they've defined.
-With the above DataGeneratingProcess in hand, we can define a StructuralCausalModel object like so – treatment, response, and confounder variables in the causal model are specified as keyword arguments to the DataGeneratingProcess constructor:
+With the previous DataGeneratingProcess in hand, we can define a StructuralCausalModel object like so – treatment and response in the causal model are specified as keyword arguments to the DataGeneratingProcess constructor:

 distributions;